Warren Buffett reigns supreme as the greatest investor in history, with a personal fortune of close to $87 billion.

 Some are coming for the second, third or fourth time.

 You may ask why do they come back if they are successful.

 I could say they are successful because they come back.

-The second group of attendees are very high net worth individuals.
+The second group of attendees is high net, worth individuals.

-They come to grow and nurture their property portfolios.
+They come to grow and nurture their property portfolios, business, or professional practice.

 Wealth Retreat works so well because each of these groups of people adds something essential to the mix.

-Every year a small group of aspiring, but well read beginning investors join us and get the kick start I wish I would have had years ago.
+Every year a small group of aspiring, but well-read beginning investors, or those just starting in business, join us and get the kick start I wish I would have had years ago.

 This year we will be having special sessions at Wealth Retreat to assist investors with their biggest challenges including finance and empowering them with proven techniques for our changing markets.